grvty-labs/django-openpay/README.md

 fields described in the abstract, or (in case you want to rename the fields) set them to `None` and overwrite the `pull` and `push` methods.

+Then you will have to run the `python manage.py makemigrations` command.
+This is necessary due to the problem that there is no default `Customer` model, until you inherit from the `AbstractCustomer` and declare it inside the settings.py variable `OPENPAY_CUSTOMER_MODEL`.

 In order to be able to use the Webhooks feature, you need to link your Openpay project to a specific url of your project (which calls the `'django_openpay.views.webhook'` view), inside the Openpay system.
 Remember